ngbracket/ngx-layout/projects/apps/docs/documentation/docs/api-documentation/api-documentation.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

 # API Documentation

 ## JavaScript API (Imperative)

-Most of the @ngbracket/ngx-layout functionality is provided via Directives used declaratively in template HTML.
-There are three (3) programmatic features, however, that are published for programmatic usages:
+Most of the **ngx-layout** functionality is provided via Directives used declaratively in template HTML.
+There are three (3) programmatic features that are published for programmatic usages:

 [ObservableMedia](https://github.com/ngbracket/ngx-layout/wiki/ObservableMedia): Injectable Observable used to subscribe to MediaQuery activation changes.